Quick Facts About MPGe

 When it comes to MPGe for electric vehicles and mpg for gasoline-powered cars, they might seem very similar.
 But there’s a big difference between the two.

-The formula for MPGe can be calculated as follows: 33.7 kWh of electricity = one gallon of gas.
+The formula for MPGe calculates as follows: 33.7 kilowatt-hours of electricity equals one gallon of gas.
 Some cars can get 100 MPGe.
-However, this can be misleading if you’re looking at this number for how much money you will be spending on fill-ups.
+However, this can be misleading if you look at this number to see how much money you will spend on fill-ups.
 It would be more accurate to look at the car’s 5-Year Cost to Own and calculate how much your home electricity bill would be.

 On the flip side, mpg is the gas equivalent to electric power.
 This number can be significantly lower than that of electrified cars.
-A car with 35 miles per gallon is considered great, but EVs can easily get 100 MPGe.
+A car with 35 mpg is considered great, but EVs can easily get 100 MPGe.

 The miles-per-gallon formula works like this: Miles driven divided by gallons used = mpg.
 This mpg formula is much easier to understand.